Myxic/Myxic/README.md

 - 👋 Hi, I’m @Myxic
-- 👀 I’m interested in ...python, html/CSS
+- 👀 I’m interested in ...python, html/CSS,django, javascript,
-- 🌱 I’m currently learning ...django, javascript,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...ezemenahi56@gmail.com